maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 ## 4. SQL Queries

-In the Dev Tools console, there is a SQL interpreter which makes it really easy to write simple queries.
+In the Dev Tools console, there is a SQL interpreter which makes it easy to write simple queries.
 There are several ways actually to write SQL queries in Elasticsearch :
 - through SQL endpoint
-- through the command line interface (CLI) tool in the `bin` directory of Elasticsearch
+- through the command-line interface (CLI) tool in the `bin` directory of Elasticsearch
 - through JDBC Elasticsearch client

 Here is an example of the SQL endpoint :